 Making your garden a small haven for wildlife can be rewarding, but you will have to walk a thin line between the friends and foes, as there are many kinds of pests that would also inhabit your garden, and in fact, is something that cannot be avoided totally.
 For animal lovers though, nothing could be more satisfying!
 Think about it – birds, bees, ladybugs, hedgehogs, rabbits, butterflies, moths, frogs, skinks, squirrels, and even badgers or deer might just stop by and even call your garden, home.
 If wildlife have 2 important things, food, and shelter, they will come.

 Clever use of hedges and wall climbers will provide a nice habitat for insects, and small birds to take shelter in.
-A small pond with logs and rocks around the bank works great in attracting moisture loving fauna, like frogs, skinks, and dragonflies.
+A small pond with logs and rocks around the bank works great in attracting moisture loving fauna, like frogs, toads, skinks, and dragonflies.
 Mature trees are definitely the best micro habitats for most types of garden fauna.

 Bees are one of the most welcoming sights to any gardener.
 They play such an important role in helping plants to cross pollinate.
 Over the past few years, reports surfaced that bees were declining for some yet unknown reason.
 Some attribute this to something called Colony Collapse Disorder (CCD); the fact is they have declined a great deal.
 So, bees need all the help they can get.
 One of the ways to help the bees is to make your garden as bee friendly as possible.
 Basically, most flowery plants attract bees, like buttercups, ivy, roses, sunflowers, geraniums, snowdrops, and clovers.
 Another plant that seems to attract bees is the common dandelion.